How to Fix Outlook Sync Issues in Windows?

 Step 4: Convert OST to PST and import the mail data into Outlook

-- Review the selected mailboxes and folders for export.
-Confirm that the ‘Action’ is set to ‘Export’, then click ‘Start Export’ to initiate the process.
+- EdbMails OST to PST Converter enables quick and precise conversion of offline OST files into PST format.
+Before starting, review the selected mailboxes and folders for export, confirm that the ‘Action’ option is set to ‘Export’, and then click ‘Start Export’ to initiate the conversion process smoothly.

 - Verify the exported emails and mail data with the log report.